glynternet/pitchme/PITCHME.md

 ### How the linters were chosen
 To choose linters:
 - gometalinter was chosen as a base:
+	- providing:
-	- providing an easy a way to execute linters;
+		- easy execution;
 		- configurability;
 	- considered to be a useful tool within the go community.

 ---